Where: Paris, France

 When: All year round, closes during difficult weather conditions.

 What: One of Paris’ most iconic buildings with dizzying views over the city.
 Just don’t try to throw a penny off the side!

-The Eiffel tower is undoubtedly Paris’ most famous attraction and one of the most recognizable structures in the entire world.
-An iron lattice tower soaring up to over 320 metres (1050 feet) tall, the tallest man made structure in the world for 41 years before being surpassed by the Chrysler Building in New York.
-The Eiffel Tower was erected on March 31st, 1889 and named after French engineer Gustav Eiffel.
-This year celebrates 125 since it’s official inauguration and over 250 million visitors have walked up the structure since its opening.
+The Eiffel Tower is undoubtedly Paris’ most famous attraction and one of the most recognisable structures in the entire world.
+An iron lattice tower soaring up to over 320 metres (1050 feet) tall, it was the tallest man-made structure in the world for 41 years before being surpassed by the Chrysler Building in New York.
+The Eiffel Tower was erected on 31 March 1889 and named after French engineer Gustav Eiffel.

 Watch Justine Shapiro and Adela Ucar reveal their reasons why Paris is one of their favourite cities: